Tag Archive for: open mic

 Greetings guitar fans,

-Welcome to this month’s newsletter.
-Read below for a recap of our last meeting and upcoming guitar events coming up in the coming months.
+Welcome to the New Year and this month’s newsletter.
+Read below for a recap of our last meeting and upcoming guitar-related events.

 The Monthly Meeting